blogc-template - blogc's template format

 blogc-pagination(7)).

-This is how a listing_empty
+This is how a listing_empty block is defined:

 {% block listing_empty %}